graemefox/mimi/README.md

 #### Dependencies
 You need to have [Python](https://www.python.org/), [Biopython](https://biopython.org/), [MUSCLE](https://www.drive5.com/muscle/downloads.htm) and [PANDAseq](https://github.com/neufeld/pandaseq) installed.
 Additionally, the Python module "statistics" is required.
-PANDAseq and MUSCLE must be in your $PATH.
+PANDAseq and MUSCLE must either be in your $PATH, or you specify paths to their executables in the config.txt file.

 #### Test PANDAseq installation:
 Run the following from a terminal on your system.